jeffsp/SPOC/README.md

                       points will be in the same order.
       [X] Replace fields
       [ ] Center points about mean
-      [ ] Rotate by N degrees about X/Y/Z axis
+      [ ] Subtract minimum X, Y, and Z from all points [ ] Rotate by N degrees about X/Y/Z axis
       [ ] Add offset to X,Y,Z
       [ ] Scale by X,Y,Z